ncko/ncko.github.io/recipes/pre-workout-protein-shake.md

 - 2 tbsp Flaxseed Meal

 ### Instructions
-- Add it a shaker and shake
+- Add it all to a shaker and shake

 ### Nutrients